Make a Difference in Crime Prevention

-Numbers and Facts Don't Lie
+Criminology Statistics and Facts Don't Lie

-- In 2011, an estimated 14,612 persons were murdered in the U.S.
+- In 2015, an estimated 15,696 persons were murdered in the U.S.

-- In 2011, roughly 83,425 forcible rapes were reported to law enforcement.*
+- In 2015, 90,185 rapes were reported to law enforcement.

 You Can Change These Numbers

 The nation needs men and women who have the knowledge and expertise to deter criminal behavior — the nation needs you.
-Regis University’s Bachelor of Science in Criminology gives you insight into the criminal mind so you can prevent criminal acts before they occur.
+Regis University’s Bachelor of Science in Criminology gives insights into the criminal mind so you can prevent criminal acts before they occur.
 The program is customizable and critically analyzes the social, political, and environmental factors that drive crime.
 Unlike a criminal justice degree, which focuses on policing and law enforcement, Regis’ criminology degree offers vital knowledge on criminal behavior, its causes, and its overall impact on society.

 Course work progresses beyond general behaviors and causes of crime to focus on specific issues, such as juvenile crime, violence in the workplace and terrorism.